itsreallydrew/learning-ledger/Log.md

 ## 10/20/21

 I found another app called Sololearn.
 It has more options than Codecademy.
 I'm enjoying being able to find small things that can help me learn more about coding.
 I also started to write my first smart contract in Solidity.
 I downloaded Truffle and Ganache, and started following a tutorial.
 I also joined a discord that can give me more opportunities.

+## 11/3/21

+Solved a tough problem on Codewars today.
+It took me awhile but I learned that I needed to make sure I fully understood the problem I was trying to solve.
+I didn't read the question thoroughly enough at first so I was confused why my answer didn't work.
+But after taking time to reread I was able to alter my code and get the proper solution.
+Learning is challenging but rewarding!